 Why is Planning Important for Projects?

-You and your plans should be able to adapt to any sudden changes.
-This may include leaving leeway or buffer time for tasks, or simply being willing to change details.
-But a plan isn’t deemed adaptable right from the get-go—this usually involves constant reviewing of your work and your creative environment.
+You and your plans should be able to adapt to any sudden changes during the process.
+This may include leaving leeway or buffer time for tasks or simply being willing to change details.
+However, a plan doesn't automatically become adaptable—it typically requires ongoing reviews of your work and your creative environment.
 Flexibility to adjust plans relevantly is important, as not every plan will go exactly as intended.

 How does this impact your creative growth?
-Pay attention to shifting trends and consumer preferences to help you stay ahead of the game, in an environment as competitive as the art industry.
-Ultimately, this can help you, as an artist or creative, develop your skills.
+Stay ahead of the competition in an environment as competitive as the art industry by observing the shifting trends and consumer preferences.
+Ultimately, this can help you, as an artist or creative, develop your adaptability skills.
 Venture to unfamiliar areas to learn and make mistakes—because trial and error is what makes creating art rewarding.

 How do you start practicing this skill?

-Be proactive: Constantly keep eyes and ears on any external factors that could affect the production or reception of your project.
+Be proactive: Always monitor any external factors that could impact the production or reception of your project.

 Be open: Embrace change and leave your comfort zone—which artists should be quite familiar with.
 Let go of any fears you may have and allow your creative energy to take course.

-Attention to detail in your creative plans include consistent checking for overlooked errors, meticulous initial sketches.
-Once you are able to limit possible errors, naturally productivity and efficiency will increase—this contributes to more accurate predictions of time and resources needed.
-This is important since it can impact numerous aspects of your project.
+Attention to detail in your creative plans includes consistent checking for overlooked errors.
+Once you are able to limit possible errors, naturally productivity and efficiency will increase.
+This contributes to more accurate predictions of time and resources needed.

-Limit distractions: It’s hard to exercise attention to detail, if your space and mind is cluttered.
-Turn off your notifications, put on your earphones, clean your office.
+Limit distractions: It’s hard to exercise attention to detail if your space and mind are cluttered.
+Turn off your notifications, put on your earphones, and clean your office to get peace of mind.

 Distance: Put time and physical distance from you and your project once in a while.
 You may be so absorbed, you forget to look at the bigger picture.
 Take a breather, and then assess your progress.

 Conscious attention: Start with what you're passionate about.
-Try setting a personal goal of practicing creating art by paying extra attention to details from your reference’s environment or objects, and reflecting it onto your art.
+Try setting a personal goal of practicing creating art by paying extra attention to details from your reference’s environment or objects and reflecting them onto your art.
 As it becomes a habit to pay attention to objects, it will reflect across your working progress.

 Numbers and data tell stories, and this still applies in this art industry.
 While you shouldn’t let them dictate the art you create, it is important when it comes to plans within project management.

-Analysing data in project management includes forecasting trends and habits that can influence decisions made, or it could involve analysing productivity rates or the performance of you and your team.
-It helps with resource allocation and provides some sort of security in your projects.
+Analysing data in project management includes forecasting trends and habits that can influence decisions made.
+Or, it could involve analysing productivity rates or the performance of you and your team.
+In the end, it will help you with resource allocation and provide security in your projects.

 So how exactly does data analysis pertain to you and your projects, as an artist?
-Leverage data to build and strengthen your portfolio.
+You can leverage data to build and strengthen your portfolio.
 If you can get a hold of this information, you can have a solid profile that would look good to future employers or clients.
-But its benefits don’t end there.

-Data can help you in the understanding of your own progress.
-You can track if you often fall behind timelines, or if you constantly go over budget.
+Moreover, data can help you understand your own progress and track if you often fall behind timelines or if you go over budget.
 Observing this would help you take the initiative to communicate or reflect on challenges you may be facing.

 How can you start applying this?